foundry-rs/book/src/getting-started/installation.md

 If you use Windows, you need to build from source to get Foundry.

-Download and run `rustup-init` from [rustup.rs](https://rustup.rs).
+Download and run `rustup-init` from [rustup.rs](https://win.rustup.rs/x86_64).
 It will start the installation in a console.

+If you encouner an error, it is most likely the case that you do not have the VS Code Installer which you can [download here](https://visualstudio.microsoft.com/downloads/) and install.

 After this, run the following to build Foundry from source: